microsoft/WhatTheHack/xxx-SynapseAndDatabricks/Student/Challenge-01.md

 ## Introduction

+The goal of this hackathon is to take data from 2 different data sources 1) Adventure Works and 2) Wide World Importers and combine them into one or more tables so that to the end user, they do not realize that we had different originating data sets, they just have the data that they need to view it in a report.
+We will use the AdventureWorksLT and WideWorldImporters SQL databases for our source data.
+Do not bring in everything.
+For this hackathon, choose to only bring in either the __Customer__ or __Sales Order__ data.

+_Hint: Customers have addresses and Sales Orders have header, detail and product associated with them.
+See the graphic below for reference._

+## Description

 We are now ready to setup the environment and populate the data into the Bronze Data Layer.
 For this challenge, we want to bring in the data "as is".
 No data transformation is needed at this layer.

-## Description

 - __Environmental Setup__
   We need to setup the proper environment for the Hackathon.
 Thus, we need everyone on the team to have access to the Azure Synapse and Databricks environments.
 Also, any ancillary resources such as Power BI, the Azure Storage Accounts and Key Vault.